SumoLogic/sumologic-kubernetes-collection/deploy/docs/roadmap.md

 - logs collection
 - events collection
-- metadata enrichment for logs and metrics
+- metadata enrichment for logs, events and metrics

 We are going to deprecate Fluent Bit and Fluentd.